 In the United States, Social Security is a government program that offers qualifying people, their spouses, children, and survivors disability income and retirement benefits.
 To be eligible for Social Security retirement benefits, an employee must be at least sixty-two years old and have made contributions to the system for ten years or longer.
 The monthly payments of Social Security will be higher for those who wait until they turn seventy years old.
 Your average indexed monthly earnings (AIME) over your 35 highest-earning years are used to determine how much you would get in retirement benefits.
 It differs for each individual.
 If certain conditions are met, surviving spouses, children, and those who are disabled and unable to work might additionally be eligible for payments.

-At sixty-two, workers who have contributed to the Social Security system for a minimum of ten years are eligible to receive early retirement benefits.
-Higher monthly payments are obtained by delaying till your full retirement age (FRA), which varies based on the year of your birth and ranges from 66 to 67.
-Delaying retirement advantages until seventy years old may boost your payout even further, but waiting above that point will stop benefits from increasing.
 Additionally, spouses may be eligible to receive benefits depending on their own or their spouse’s wage records.
-If the marriage lasted at least ten years, a divorced spouse who isn’t married yet may be eligible for benefits depending on the earnings history of the ex-spouse.
+An unmarried divorced spouse may qualify for benefits based on the ex-spouse’s earnings history if the marriage lasted at least ten years.
 Retirees’ children who are handicapped or enrolled in school are also eligible to receive benefits until they become 18 or older.
 If you are looking after a child who is not your own, the cutoff age is 16.

 Disability Benefits and Work Credit Requirements

 Every person with earned income who pays taxes has the potential to qualify for Social Security disability payments.
 The same credit system that governs retirement eligibility also governs disability eligibility, with credits determined by an individual’s earned income.
 A qualifying disability and passing a work test are prerequisites for receiving disability payments.
-A person can be considered disabled if they are employed, have a serious illness, are listed as having a disability, have performed a previous job, or engage in any other kind of employment.
+Officials consider a person disabled if they work, have a serious illness, appear on a disability list, have performed a previous job, or engage in any other kind of employment.
 Age and years of employment are criteria in the labor test, and eligibility varies according to these circumstances.
-The formula for retirement benefits is used to compute the average indexed monthly earnings (AIME), which is used to assess disability benefit levels.
-Nevertheless, the SSA may employ a different strategy for AIME since employees may become immobilized before retirement.
-To determine your greatest years of income, this approach sums up the years you worked between the year you reached 22 and the year before you were incapacitated, subtracting one to five years.
-Applying the bend points formula to your AIME yields your PIA, which usually consists of 90% of your AIME’s first $1,226; 32% of your AIME between $1,226 and $7,391; and 15% of your AIME beyond $7,391.
-You will continue to receive Social Security disability benefits until you recover medically, go back to work, start your own business, or transition to retirement benefits.
-It may take six to eight months to qualify for Social Security disability benefits, and it may take an additional five months to get payments if you are granted them.
-Acquiring disability insurance might be advantageous for many employed citizens.
+The formula for retirement benefits computes the average indexed monthly earnings (AIME), which then determines disability benefit levels.

 How Social Security Is Funded